CrikoC/alpha-blog/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Ruby On Rails Blog

+This is a simple blog application that a made using ruby on rails.

-Things you may want to cover:
+Things i will cover:

-* Ruby version
+* Routing

-* System dependencies
+* Templates

-* Configuration
+* Contollers

 * Database creation

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Authentication

-* ...
+* CRUD system